Frequently Asked Questions

 Q: What are the ESY summer school sites?

-A: Families may view summer school site locations by clicking here, 2025 Summer Programming Information.
+A: Families may view summer school site locations by clicking here: 2026 Summer Programming Information.

 Q: Will my student be assigned an ESY school site?

 A: Yes.
-Once the ESY eligible student is registered through their case manager, the Extended Learning Opportunities Department will assign the student to a school based on their Individualized Education Plan (IEP) program.
+Once the ESY eligible student is registered through their case manager, the Extended Learning Opportunities Department will assign the student to a school based on their Individualized Education Plan (IEP) program and transportation feeder patterns.

 Q: If my child has an IEP, does their case manager determine if they are better suited for ESY versus an academic program?